 - a.
 Residence Halls- as required by MN State Fire Code will conduct a minimum of four fire drills annually with all occupants participating.
 The first drill is to be held within 10 days of the start of classes and another drill scheduled to be after sunset but before sunrise (night).
 A fire alarm activated accidentally cannot be credited toward the fire drill requirement.
 If deemed necessary, Residential Life Area Directors may request additional fire drills to ensure the resident staff and students are familiar with the building evacuation procedures and the fire alarm/safety system is working properly. - b.
-Hendrix Health and Counseling Center- for accreditation will conduct a minimum of three fire drills during the academic year. - c.
-Early Education Center- to comply with the minimum standards for daycare centers will conduct a fire drill once a month. - d.
-All other buildings- as required under OSHA 1910.38 will conduct an annual fire drill. - e.
+Early Education Center- to comply with the minimum standards for daycare centers will conduct a fire drill once a month. - c.
+All other buildings- as required under OSHA 1910.38 will conduct an annual fire drill. - d.
 Public Safety will include the Moorhead Fire Department in university fire drills and training, on an asneeded basis, to assure they are familiar with the university procedures, building floor plans, and emergency personnel.